wcm-io-devops/conga-ansible-plugin/src/site/markdown/extensions.md

 The implementation supports both the "INI-style" inventory format as shown above, as well as JSON-style inventories as [documented here][ansible-inventory-developing].

-If JSON-style inventories are used it's also possible to use a JsonPath expression for fetching data from the inventory.
+If JSON-style inventories are used it's also possible to use a [JsonPath][json-path] expression for fetching data from the inventory.
 This example returns an array of matching values in the JSON data:

 ```
 ${ansible-inventory::$._meta.hostvars..[?(@.ec2_tag_Name == 'tag2')].ec2_private_ip_address}